Bill Johnson (Ohio politician): Environmental issues

-At a 2016 House Energy and Commerce Committee hearing on Environmental Protection Agency regulations, Johnson called the agency "un-American" and accused it of "draining the lifeblood out of our businesses."
+At a 2016 House Energy and Commerce Committee hearing on Environmental Protection Agency regulations, Johnson called the agency "un-American" and accused it of "draining the lifeblood out of our businesses".
 His remarks prompted criticism from Democratic members of the committee.

 Johnson was briefly criticized on an episode of Last Week Tonight with John Oliver for asking a Department of Energy representative about the financial return on investment regarding the Clean Future Act, which host John Oliver compared to asking about the financial return on investment of a fire department.

 Gun issues

-A lifelong member of the National Rifle Association, Johnson opposes further restrictions on gun ownership.
-The NRA endorsed him in 2012.
+Johnson opposes further restrictions on gun ownership.
+The NRA Political Victory Fund endorsed him in 2012.

 Health care

 Johnson opposes the Patient Protection and Affordable Care Act and supports repealing it.

 Immigration and refugees

 From the beginning, Johnson supported President Donald Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries, characterizing it as necessary to prevent terrorist attacks.
 After the federal courts struck down the initial executive order, Johnson supported a replacement executive order imposing a revised travel ban.